Oil majors cut staff in Iraq on fears violence will spread

 Yet firms are well aware of the need for vigilance after attacks on facilities in various parts of the world, including one which killed dozens of workers at a BP gas plant deep in the Sahara desert 18 months ago.
 The speed with which ISIL fighters have routed Iraqi forces underlines their potential to surprise.

-Almost all international oil majors work with Baghdad on joint projects including Exxon, BP, Royal Dutch/Shell, ENI, Gazprom Neft, Lukoil and Chinese firms.
+Almost all international oil majors work with Baghdad on joint projects including Exxon, BP, Royal Dutch/Shell (RDSa.L), ENI (ENI.MI), Gazprom Neft (GAZP.MM), Lukoil and Chinese firms.

 Security sources working for the oil industry say companies will proceed with a full evacuation of the hundreds of foreign staff they employ in Iraq only if there is a major escalation of violence - such as a major attack in Baghdad or Basra.

 “For each company, the triggers for evacuation are different,” one security source said.
-“They analyse practicalities, how you get people out and how you make sure fields continue to operate, possibly even unmanned.”
+“They analyze practicalities, how you get people out and how you make sure fields continue to operate, possibly even unmanned.”

 Basra, on the Gulf, has enormous strategic importance to Prime Minister Nuri al-Maliki’s government as the hub for oil exports accounting for over 95 percent of government revenue.